jayroh/joeloliveira.com/_posts/2022-06-18-porting-the-blog-to-tailwindcss.md

 ---

-A couple weeks ago I noticed there were some style-related issues here, so I reached for the css to make the necessary fixes.
+A couple weeks ago I noticed there were some style-related issues here, so I reached for the CSS to make the necessary fixes.
 Easy enough.

 But when I did so - I paused, confused, then realized I had no idea how to edit and rebuild it(?).
 It had been a long, long, while since I last adjusted the styles.